 If you hear a gardener cursing they have probably noticed some fruit fly damage on their tomatoes/nectarines/citrus etc. It’s one of the most disheartening things about gardening in a fruit fly prone area – to nurture a crop to maturity only to see, just as it’s ripening, the destructive damage of the fruit fly, which ruins all the fruit.
-This was just about to happen to my tomato crop when Rasa came to the rescue.
+This was just about to happen to my tomato crop when my friend Rasa came to the rescue.

 What you will need:

 1. Old plastic containers with lids and handles

 2. Some yellow tape (electrical sticks well)